kartonfarkas/api_docs/source/suite/contacts/fetching_contact_internal_id.rst

      - Comments
    * - key_field_id
      - mixed
-     - the ID of the key field or ‘ID’ if internal ID used -
+     - ID of the key field or ‘ID’ if internal ID used -
    * - key_field_value
      - field dependent
-     - the value of the key field
+     - value of the key field
      -

 URI Examples